jameshughes89/cs102/src/site/topic23.rst

 * Given the nature of the binary search tree ordering, the node with the minimum element **must** be in the leftmost node in the tree
 * There are three cases we'll have to take care of when looking for the minimum node
-    1. The leftmost node is a leaf node
+    1. The leftmost node is the root (root has no left child)
-    2. The leftmost node is an interior node
+    2. The leftmost is a leaf node (no children)
-    3. The leftmost node is the root
+    3. The leftmost node is an interior node

 * Finding the minimum is simple
     * Assuming a root node exists, keep going to the left subtree until there is no more left subtree